openstack/python-openstackclient/doc/source/developing.rst

 OpenStackClient also maintains a set of functional tests that are optimally designed to be run against OpenStack's gate.
-Optionally, a developer may choose to run these tests against any OpenStack deployment, however depending on the services available, results will vary.
+Optionally, a developer may choose to run these tests against any OpenStack deployment, however depending on the services available, results vary.

 To run the entire suite of functional tests: